viraaaryan/viraaaryan.github.io/index.md

 ---
 Welcome to my portfolio!

-I am a recent graduate of the University of California, Davis, where I earned my B.S. in Biomedical Engineering in 2026.
-I am deeply passionate about the medical device industry, with a specific focus on manufacturing and design engineering.
+I recently graduated from the University of California, Davis with a B.S. in Biomedical Engineering (Class of 2026).

-My engineering approach centers on transforming complex clinical needs into tangible, manufacturable solutions.
-Throughout my academic and project work—including the end-to-end development of a ventilator-integrated diagnostic device—I have heavily utilized computer-aided design, rapid prototyping, and 3D printing.
-Whether utilizing SolidWorks and Onshape to engineer custom mechanical fittings or evaluating structural designs, I am driven by the opportunity to build robust, life-improving medical technologies.
+My primary focus within the medical device industry is manufacturing and design engineering.
+I enjoy the process of bringing technologies from an initial concept into a fully realized physical product.
+My engineering foundation relies heavily on computer-aided design, rapid prototyping, and 3D printing to develop reliable and effective mechanical solutions.

-Feel free to explore my hardware and software projects above, and don't hesitate to reach out!
+Please feel free to explore my projects and resume using the tabs above, and reach out if you would like to connect!

 <style>
   .author__avatar img {